 Purchase these heater accessories from your local dealer.
-If they can not supply these accessories, either contact your nearest Parts Central (see page 31) or call DESA Heating Products at 1-866-672-6040 for referral information.
+If they can not supply these accessories, call DESA Heating Products at 1-866-672-6040 for referral information.
 You can also write to the address listed on the back page of this manual.